Why leave a legacy to the WI?

 Many people now split their charitable legacies across a number of charities, so this is an opportunity to make an impact at a local, regional and national level.

-If you do decide to support the WI with a legacy, please make it clear in your will where the money is to go to.
+If you do decide to support the WI with a legacy, please make it clear in your Will where the money is to go to.